sunng87/handlebars-rust/README.md

 * As a static typed language, it's a little verbose to use handlebars
 * You will have to make your data `ToJson`-able, so we can render it.
 If you are on nightly channel, we have [a syntax extension](https://github.com/sunng87/tojson_macros) to generate default `ToJson` implementation for you.

-## Usage

-Check examples in the source.
-The example shows you how to:

-* Create a `Handlebars` and register the template from files
-* Create a custom Helper with closure or struct implementing `HelperDef`, and register it
-* Render something

-Run `cargo run --example render` to see results.
-(or `RUST_LOG=INFO cargo run --example render`) for logging output.

 ## Handlebars-js features supported in Handlebars-rust